GoogleCloudPlatform/community/tutorials/pci-tokenizer/index.md

 ```

 # Examples
 Example curl invocations of the tokenization and detokenization process can be found in ./examples.
-See [./examples/README.md](the readme file) for information on how to configure and use the example scripts on your tokenization service.
+See [the readme file](./examples/README.md) for information on how to configure and use the example scripts on your tokenization service.